ModuleList/akashaProxy/readme.md

 English | [中文](./readme_zh.md)

+### Instructions for use

+1. Possess independent judgment/analysis ability.
+2. Know how to use Google search.
+3. Ability to read official documents.
+4. Have basic knowledge of Linux.
+5. Willing to tinker.

+>Otherwise, we do not recommend using this module

 akashaProxy is a Magisk/KernelSU module derived from ~~mihomo~~clashMeta

 The name is modified from the void terminal of [clashMeta document](https://wiki.metacubex.one)